dotnet-school/oapi-devops-workshop/README.md

+<a name="verify-auto-release" style="opacity:0"></a>

-### Validate auto release
+# Validate auto release

-- Update version of api in `OAPI.Service/Controllers/HealthCheckController.cs` as
+- Lets update response of health check API in `OAPI.Service/Controllers/HealthCheckController.cs` as

   ```diff
   [HttpGet]